Things to do

 A boat ride to Taboga

 If you don’t have much time and still want to visit a beach, Taboga Island is a good option and great excursion.
 Taboga Express now running and takes 30 mins to get to the beach with 5 departure and returns a day for $20.00 prices subject to change so check with their website. www.tabogaexpress.com We can make reservations for you at the hotel.

 Ten to 15 minutes away from the Balboa Inn is the Panama Canal Miraflores visitor center.
 A must see, period.
 Even our Dutch guests used to seeing ships and digging canals are impressed :-).
 The visitor’s center has a great exhibit.
 BUT -this is important ! – go in the afternoon (not morning) to see the big vessels come through the locks in the south-bound transit.
 This is easily combined with a morning visit to the Casco Viejo and a lunch – if you started the day early enough – at the Amador Causeway.

 And no trip to Panama is quite complete without a visit to Kuna Yala (San Blas in Spanish).
 If you are interested in going please let us know so we can give you advice on where to stay and help make reservations if need be.
-Currently the road to Cartí is badly damaged and flying is the only practical option.

 And you wanted to see Panama in just one week?